 Birds of a Feather was a popular sitcom on TV, running from 1989 onwards and was based on two fictional sisters living in Chigwell, Essex whose husbands had been sent to prison for armed robbery leaving the sisters to get on with their lives as best they could and have various adventures and escapades.

-Well, today I had another two feathered birds in mind and both were also in Essex.
+Well, today I had another two feathered birds in mind, also in Essex.
 One was a juvenile Spotted Crake featuring at Hornchurch Country Park EWT (Essex Wildlife Trust) in the Ingrebourne Valley and the other was a juvenile Red necked Grebe on a small lake at Roding Valley Meadows EWT at Buckhurst Hill.
 Only twelve miles separated the two locations and both birds, judging by reports and images on the internet, were relatively obliging and allowing good views.

 The Spotted Crake, especially, was too much to resist as it is always a hard bird to see and being typically secretive, as is the way of its kind, often not that co-operative.
 Add to this a showy Red necked Grebe nearby, and there, if ever I saw one, was an invitation to a good day out.